Skip to main content

 Pixel-Shot / Shutterstock

-Cry it out method – This method can sometimes be controversial for some moms and dads.
-It is often extremely difficult for parents to hear their children crying out for them from their beds.
+This method can sometimes be controversial for some moms and dads.
+It is often difficult for parents to hear their children crying out for them from their beds.
 For this method to work, parents must not pick up their children from their cribs to comfort or soothe them at night.
 This allows the child to self-soothe and fall back asleep on their own without needing a parent to intervene.
+This doesn’t mean allowing your baby to cry endlessly, but allowing them to gradually cry for longer before soothing them, hoping they will learn to self-soothe.

-Some parents may wonder if it’s possible to combine these methods – or even others not previously mentioned – together into a customized approach designed specifically for your child.
+Some parents may wonder if it’s possible to combine these methods — or even others not previously mentioned — together into a customized approach designed specifically for your child.
 To answer that, we look to one of Cleveland Clinic’s clinical pediatricians, Dr. Noah Schwartz.
-“Oftentimes, sleep training techniques overlap, and parents combine methods, which is perfectly fine,” says Dr. Schwartz.
+“Oftentimes, sleep training techniques overlap, and parents combine methods, which is perfectly fine,” said Dr. Schwartz.
 “It’s all about finding what works best for you as a parent and how your infant responds.”

 Sleep, being the precious commodity that it is for new parents, can come at a cost.
 With the implementation of sleep training in your baby’s night routine, we hope our methods and tips help to send many more parents into dreamland much faster!